Australia to halve fuel tax as global energy crisis deepens

 “The Australian economy runs on diesel,” Khoury said.

-“Most of our foods and services are delivered by heavy vehicles , and they run on diesel.”
+“Most of our foods and services are delivered by heavy vehicles, and they run on diesel.”

 Khoury said a similar tax cut after Russia’s full-scale invasion of Ukraine in 2022 was barely felt by motorists at the time.